 Let me take you on a small journey with broad beans: from field to plate.

+Our journey starts in the field where broad beans need to be picked.
+Crucial: they taste the best when still very young.
+The older they get, the more their flavour will change when boiled.
 After collecting a bucket of beans (!), we drove home to deal with them.
 We set up our working station, my boyfriend, my 4-year old niece Zosia and me.
 Time to get the beans out of their shells.

-We prepared three buckets: one full of freshly picked beans, still in shells, second for the empty shells (which can be fed to the cows) and third – for the actual broad beans.
+To do so, you need to snap the green, outer shell and delicately take the beans out.
+You’ll need to be careful not to damage them with your fingernails.
+We prepared three buckets: one full of freshly picked beans, still in shells, second for the empty shells (which can be given to cows) and third – for the actual broad beans.

 It does take a while to get them out, but imagine how rewarding it’ll be, eating beans you handpicked, hand de-shelled and cooked!

 To cook the broad beans, boil a pot of water, adding a pinch of salt to it.
 When the water boils, drop the beans inside, stirring with a wooden spoon.
 It may take somewhere between 7-10 minutes for them to cook.
 The younger the beans are, the shorter it will take.